IRI-UW-Bioinformatics/ititer/docs/tutorial.rst

 ``hdi low`` and ``hdi high`` refer to the low and high boundary of the Highest Density Interval (HDI).
 An HDI is the narrowest set of parameter values that contain a certain mass of the posterior probability density - it is a type of confidence interval for a parameter.
-Here, we specified an HDI probability of 0.95 (which is also the default value for the :py:meth:`~.ititer.Sigmoid.inflections`: method).
+Here, we specified an HDI probability of 0.95 (which is also the default value for the :py:meth:`~.ititer.Sigmoid.inflections` method).
 Note, there is nothing particularly special about a value of 0.95

 Values in this DataFrame are on the log dilution scale; i.e. they tell you the position in the dilution series of the inflection point.